NannyML/nannyml/docs/deep_dive/data_reconstruction.rst

 .. image:: ../_static/butterfly-univariate-drift-joyplot-f3.svg

-These results clearly show that there is no drift present on the distributions of the input features.
-It is clear that the univariate distribution results do not detect any drift.
+These results make it clear that the univariate distribution results do not detect any drift.
 However there is data drift in the butterfly dataset.
 It has been explicitly created with it.
 A metric that is able to capture this change is needed.